Capital Gazette mass shooting: What we know about suspect Jarrod Ramos

 Anne Arundel County Executive Steve Schuh told ABC News that police found him hiding under a desk in the newsroom before taking him into custody.

-ABC News' Gio Benitez, Jeff Cook, Aaron Katersky and Josh Margolin contributed to this report.
+ABC News' Gio Benitez, Katie Conway, Jeff Cook, Aaron Katersky, Josh Margolin and Becky Perlow contributed to this report.

 Editor's Note: An earlier version of this story stated that law enforcement sources said the suspect had mutilated his fingers in an apparent attempt to avoid recognition.
 A law enforcement source clarified that statement, saying that it was actually a problem with the machine that made it difficult for his fingerprint to be read.
 The story has been corrected to reflect that change.